buddl/five-emo-wp/readme.txt

 == Description ==
  You can simply add 5 Emotions as a widget into wordpress.
  All you need for this is an object ID you get on our website.
+ You can click on your admin page on Settings->5 Emotions to gather an object ID.

 Modes: